ChristophSheep/christophreif.github.io/sustain.md

 specifiation and an interface.
 We believe technics in software development are something new.
 No they are not new.
 They already existing before and are so called *common sense*.

+### Composability

+[Composability](https://en.wikipedia.org/wiki/Composability) is a very important concept, for instance of Unix.
+Instead of creating a big monolitic system.
+You create many small components that can be composed together.

 ### Interfaces

 Today we have interfaces, interfaces hide you implementation.
 They are your specification of you module.